sainimmala1/Game-Based-application/README.md

 Running the Game
 Open index.html in your web browser.
 Choose the desired game mode by clicking one of the following links:
-Mode-1: JavaScript Mode
+Mode-1: JavaScript Mode.
-Mode-2: Teachable Machine Integration
+Mode-2: Teachable Machine Integration.